 A hot school meal prepared and cooked on the premises is provided every day with an option of 'traditional', vegetarian or jacket potato.
+We start the week with a 'Meat Free Monday.'
 You can choose whether your child has a cooked meal or a packed lunch on a day by day basis.
 All children in Reception, Year 1 and Year 2 are entitled to a free meal each day and for children in Years 3 - 6, the current cost is £2.05 per day.
 All meals should be ordered and paid for online.
 Should you wish to provide children with a packed lunch, we ask that no sweets, nuts or chocolate bars are included.
 Children are welcome to bring a piece of fruit or healthy snack for morning break, and the school is part of the Government's fruit scheme, which provides a free piece of fruit for all infants.